xiix0/scam/README.md

-It is by the fortune of God that, in this country, we have three benefits: freedom of speech, freedom of thought, and the wisdom never to use either.
+A banker is a fellow who lends you his umbrella when the sun is shining and wants it back the minute it begins to rain.
 		-- Mark Twain